 - In Third Super Robot Wars Z: Tengoku-hen, Ambriel reveals that she was intended to be the pilot of Genion.
 The black nucleus that Hibiki touched in the first stage of Jigoku was the Genion's manual and pilot registration system, and it was sent there by DEM in order to scout Suzune as the pilot but Hibiki, being a teenaged mecha protagonist, just had to go touching it.

-- FromSoftware seems taken with this trope, as the player characters from Demon's Souls, all three Dark Souls, and Bloodborne are all only special because they don't die when they realistically should.
-Dark Souls 1 plays with this, referring to the player as the "Chosen Undead," but it's eventually revealed that the prophecy they're allegedly fulfilling is a facade and they were merely the first to succeed (out of many predecessors).
+- FromSoftware seems taken with this trope, as the player characters from Demon's Souls, all three Dark Souls games, and Bloodborne are all only special because they don't die when they realistically should.
+The running theme of the franchise comes down to the idea of even the smallest being being able to affect immense change through dogged determination.
+To wit;

 - RWBY attempts to invoke this trope as a manner of trying to save the world in Volume 3.
 Prior to the series beginning, Cinder Fall ambushed Amber, the Fall Maiden, and began stealing her mystical and mysterious powers before Qrow Branwen rescues her.
 Headmaster Ozpin, not wanting someone like her to get the power when she ends up appearing in the Vytal Tournament, recruits Pyrrha Nikos to take the other half.
 However, the process would involve merging her soul with Amber's, and possibly erase her own personality in the process.
 Ozpin gives her some time to consider whether or not she's willing to do it, and she only agrees to take up the power after Cinder has already launched her plans and Vale and Beacon are under attack by Grimm and the White Fang.
 It doesn't work as, when Pyrrha ultimately agrees, Cinder ambushes them again and takes the power for herself.